phorton1/Arduino-wireStripper32/docs/readme.md

-This project directly makes direct use of my [**MyIOT**](https://github.com/phorton1/Arduino-libraries-myIOT) ("my internet of things*) repository, which provides a generalized approach to building parameter riven ESP32 devices that include a Web UI, as the basis for the software.
+This project directly makes direct use of my [**MyIOT**](https://github.com/phorton1/Arduino-libraries-myIOT) ("my internet of things*) repository, which provides a generalized approach to building relatively simple parameter driven ESP32 devices that include a Web UI.

 Other project that also make user of the *myIOT* repository include the [**Bilge Alarm**](https://github.com/phorton1/Arduino-bilgeAlarm)